 First things first; it will be easier to understand the subject by defining some terms for common understanding.
 Let us define what is economics then before proceeding to the definition of environmental economics.

 Definition of Economics

 Harper defines economics to literally mean “household management.”
 This word was derived from Latin oeconomia and from Greek oikonomia meaning “household management.”
-Further, Quizlet.com defines economics as the study of how and why individuals and groups make decisions about the use and distribution of valuable human and non-human resources.
+Further, Quizlet.com defines economics as the study of how and why individuals and groups decide about the use and distribution of valuable human and non-human resources.
 That’s the longer definition.
-For simplicity and for our purposes and based on the latter definition, economics can be defined simply as the study of how humans decide on how to dispose of resources.
+For simplicity and for our purposes, and based on the latter definition, economics can be defined simply as the study of how humans decide on how to dispose of resources.

 Now, we’ll focus our attention on environmental resources and define environmental economics.